 Protocol for a research study or systematic review

 JAN publishes high quality funded protocols of empirical studies and systematic reviews that are relevant to the journal’s Aims & Scope and of potential value to its readership.
 Protocols of randomised controlled trials should follow the CONSORT guidelines and must have a trial registration number included as the last line of the abstract.
-The month and year of approval/funding must be mentioned in the abstract and main paper.
+The month and year of obtaining ethical approval must be mentioned in the abstract and main manuscript.

 Please note that JAN only publishes funded protocols.
 As these will have been peer-reviewed, protocols will be sent directly to an editor for a decision.
-Please submit a copy of the funder letter confirming the award and add a statement to the covering letter to the Editor confirming that the study/review was independently peer reviewed by the funder.
+Please submit a copy of the funder letter confirming the award and the amount of money awarded and add a statement to the covering letter to the Editor confirming that the study/review was independently peer reviewed by the funder.

 Organising your paper:

 Separate files to be created and uploaded onto ScholarOne Manuscripts:

 Your title page should include the following information:

 • Running head

 • Author details: names (please put last names in CAPITALS), job titles and affiliations (maximum of 3 per author), qualifications (maximum of 3 per author, including RN/RM where appropriate)

 • Acknowledgements (if applicable)